 - Provision an IBM Cloud Object Storage service for the account.
-All applications IBM Watson require an IBM Cloud Object Storage instance, but you only need to provision one instance.
+All applications IBM Watson require an IBM Cloud Object Storage instance, but you need to provision only one instance.

 - Add users to the account and assign user roles so that they can access the account’s resources.

 Step 1: Provision an IBM Cloud Object Storage instance for the account

 - Log in to your IBM Cloud account.
 Make sure you’re logged in to the account and organization that you want to use for IBM Watson applications.